Formation testing, or FT, has many applications including formation fluid characterization, pressure measurements and reservoir characterization.

 Pf - Mdd identification

 An objective of FT is to determine Formation Pressure (Pf).
 The drawdown mobility (Mdd) is calculated by making the assumption of steady state spherical flow.
 This mobility depends on the rates, pressure difference and the tool geometry.
+Additional methods from different service companies (Schlumberger, BHGE, Halliburton) have been implemented as well.

 By default, Azurite defines Pf as the last pressure of the test, read on a line obtained by regression over the last 60 seconds of the build-up.
 As with Pf, mobility is calculated for the Pretest and the Mini-DST tests.